Can Car Accidents Cause Miscarriages?

 Research tells us that most miscarriages take place in the first trimester of pregnancy, so it may surprise some women to learn that a car accident while in the early stages of a pregnancy, even before the baby begins to show, could result in a miscarriage.

 According to a study published in the American Family Physician, 1 in every 12 miscarriages are complicated by trauma, and car accidents are one of the most common forms of traumatic injury.
-The study goes on to say,“Motor vehicle crashes account for more than 50% of all trauma during pregnancy, with 82% of fetal deaths occurring during these crashes.”
+The study goes on to say, “Motor vehicle crashes account for more than 50% of all trauma during pregnancy, with 82% of fetal deaths occurring during these crashes.”

 How Could Common Car Accident Injuries Affect Pregnant Women Differently?

 Common car accident injuries include traumatic brain injuries, spinal injuries, broken bones, bruises, lacerations, and road rash.
-These injuries could be substantially damaging to anyone, pregnant or otherwise, but pregnant woman may sometimes be more affected by these injuries.
+These injuries could be substantially damaging to anyone, pregnant or otherwise, but pregnant women may sometimes be more affected by these injuries.

 If a pregnant woman breaks a rib, for example, that broken bone could harm the baby within her womb.
 Or, physical trauma to her abdomen could do more than just bruise her belly, it could directly harm the baby within.

-Besides the physical impact, its also important to look at the ways in which stress can impact the health of both mother and child.
+Besides the physical impact, it is also important to look at the ways in which stress can impact the health of both mother and child.
 Car accidents are often very high-stress situations, and they can cause the mother’s blood pressure to rise exponentially.
 Even if the mother survives the crash without a single scratch, high blood pressure could endanger both her and her unborn baby.
 High blood pressure in a pregnant woman can be extremely dangerous, especially if she is already high-risk, or if she is towards the end of her term.

 Car accident injuries can cause pregnant women to experience any of the following: